Skip to content

 What is LASIK Eye Surgery?

-Your Trusted Guide for Laser Eye Surgeries in Provo
+Lasik Co-Management in Provo: Your Trusted Guide for Laser Eye Surgeries.

 LASIK (laser-assisted in situ keratomileusis) surgery is a popular procedure used to correct vision and reduce the need for glasses and contact lenses.
 This eye surgery reshapes the cornea to correct the most common forms of vision impairment, such as myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.